mrcore5/foundation/README.md

 ## Mrcore Foundation Module

-This is an mRcore module that provides the main core or foundation functionality.
+This is an mRcore module that provides the foundation of mrcore itself.
+The foundation provides the asset manager and advanced module/app system.

 Essentially, this is what turns Laravel into mRcore!